Skip to main content

 How Does Sleep Quality Directly Impact Hormonal Protocols?

 Sleep is a master regulator of the endocrine system.
-The majority of daily testosterone and occurs during the deep stages of sleep.
+The majority of daily testosterone and growth hormone release occurs during the deep stages of sleep.
 Insufficient or poor-quality sleep disrupts this rhythm and leads to an elevation of the stress hormone cortisol.
 For an individual on a hormonal protocol, this has several negative consequences:

 • Increased Cortisol ∞ Elevated cortisol is catabolic, meaning it breaks down tissue.
 This directly counteracts the anabolic (building) signals of testosterone and growth hormone.
 Chronically high cortisol can blunt the muscle-building effects of TRT and the recovery benefits of peptide therapy.